 Consider pandemics of influenza, the "flu" virus, to which SARS-CoV-2 is sometimes compared.
-Flu outbreaks taper off each winter when we reach "herd immunity," when enough of the population becomes immune either through infection or vaccination that the virus has difficulty finding new, vulnerable hosts.
-For COVID-19, trying to attain immunity through natural infection is not a good option, because of the high frequency of persistent symptoms: profound fatigue, fever, brain fog, and loss of taste or smell, in as many as 30% of people who recover from the acute infection.
+Flu pandemics taper off when we reach "herd immunity," when enough of the population becomes immune either through infection or vaccination that the virus has difficulty finding new, vulnerable hosts.